emperorofmars/stf-unity/STF/Docs/gltf_doesnt_work_as_an_interchange_format.md

 Many people especially in the 'open source gamedev sphere' seem to believe that glTF 2.0 is qualified for that.

-Yet, I was not able to do even the most basic of things with glTF 2.0.
+Unfortunately, I was not able to reasonably do even the most basic things with glTF 2.0.
 I specifically tried to work with its Blender, Godot 4 and UnityGLTF & GLTFast implementations, so my judgement is derived from working with these.

 ## The biggest issues with glTF 2.0 as an interchange format:
 * The animation system doesn't support animation curves, only an interpolation type parameter.